Macrometacorp/docs/docs/streams/kafka_on_gdn/fluent-bit-client.md

 ### Verify

-Verifying the correct sending messages can be performed via consumer of any java, python, node.js Kafka client.
+Sent messages can be verified by the consumer of any java, python, node.js Kafka client.

 Example in nodejs